 The rolls, loops, banks, turns, formation switches, and other maneuvers are made more conspicuous by the trails of smoke issued by the jets: product of a biodegradable, environmentally friendly oil being pumped onto the exhaust nozzles and thereby vaporized.

-The COVID-19 outbreak has impacted the schedule of the Blue Angels shows this year.
-You can keep track of updates and peruse the full season calendar—including scheduled practices and autograph sessions—right here.
-Currently, scheduled shows in Pensacola include the Pensacola Beach Air Show on July 11th and the Blue Angels Homecoming Air Show at NAS Pensacola on October 16th and 17th.
+You can keep track of updates and peruse the full season calendar —including scheduled practices and autograph sessions—right here.
+Currently, scheduled shows in Pensacola include the Pensacola Beach Air Show on July 9th and the Blue Angels Homecoming Air Show at NAS Pensacola on November 11th and 12th.

 Whether a practice or an actual show, seeing the Blue Angels in action is easily one of the most unforgettable experiences on the Florida Panhandle: You’ll be rewarded for making the effort to catch one!